Bulky Item Pickup

 if I canít wait for my scheduled collection?

-All areas of the island are
+All areas outside of metro Honolulu are

 on a no-call, regular monthly collection schedule for bulky